Why You Should Be Wary of Prescription Drugs

 • Synthetic opioids resulted in over 28,000 deaths in 2017 alone.

-• Much of those deaths occurred in males between the ages of 25 and 44.
+• Many of those deaths occurred in males between the ages of 25 and 44.

-Still, it should be noted, there have been actions to reduce prescription amounts doctors are allowed to give out.
+Luckily, there have been actions to reduce prescription rates.
 Since 2010, prescribing rates for opioids have reduced by nearly 20%.
-Furthermore, the high-dosage rate has also dropped about 5% [9].
+Furthermore, the high-dosage rate has also dropped by about 5%.

 The Future of Addictive Medication

-The good news is overall deaths due to prescription opioids have been dropping alongside prescription rates.
-At the peak of this crisis, there 6.1 of every 100,000 men were dying to the medication handed to them by their doctors.
-In 2017, that number has dropped to around 4.2.
+The good news is overall deaths due to prescription opioids have dropped alongside prescription rates.
+At the peak of this crisis, 6.1 of every 100,000 men were dying to the medication handed to them by their doctors.
+In 2017, that number was reduced to 4.2.

 There also remains an alarm for people who might not come across as victims of this epidemic.
 In those ages 65 and older, there’s been a significant increase in prescription opioid deaths.
-Part of the reason may have to do with the fact that depression rates are rising amongst senior citizens [11].
+Part of the reason may have to do with the fact that depression rates are rising amongst senior citizens. ⁹

 Mental Illness and Addiction